 Role of Your Partner in Sexual Health

 The role of the partner is extremely important when one is dealing with prostate cancer.
-In many cases, the partner is there going through various stages with his/her partner’s new diagnosis, pre-treatment, surgery and post-treatment life.
+In many cases, the partner is going through various stages of their partner’s new diagnosis, pre-treatment, surgery, and post-treatment life.
 What can the partner do to help?
 What emotions are the partners going through?
 What will their sex life look like?
-In this article, let’s look at a few of these issues.
-So…
+Let’s look at a few of these issues.

-For those partners who are unsure about therapy, I would suggest going to a support group for partners.
-Many hospitals offer groups for partners to educate them on the changes regarding what to expect during treatment and life post-prostate cancer.
+For partners who are unsure about therapy, I would suggest going to a support group for partners.
+Many hospitals offer groups to educate partners on what to expect during treatment and life after prostate cancer.